Green Badger

 • Isolate areas of work to prevent contamination of other spaces, whether they are finished or not.
 Seal doorways, windows, or tent off areas as needed using temporary barriers, such as plastic separations. – Provide walk-off mats at entryways to reduce introduced dirt and pollutants.

 • Depressurize the work area to allow a differential between construction areas and clean areas.
-Exhaust to the outdoors using 100% outdoor air, if possible. - Use dust guards and collectors on saws and other tools.
+Exhaust to the outdoors using 100% outdoor air, if possible.

 • Housekeeping – Maintaining a clean job site results in fewer IAQ contaminants to manage.